INDUSTRY NEWS & INSIGHTS

-I believe the reason that most people don’t set up a company page is because they just don’t know how to do it.
+I believe the reason that most people don’t set up a company page is that they just don’t know how to do it.
 Some may not even realize that this is what you need to do to display a logo for this work on your personal LinkedIn profile.
 But there are other things that make setting up a company page important.

 Take Control Of Your Company Information On LinkedIn

 If you ever add other employees or partners to your business, those people will also be able to connect your company page to their personal LinkedIn profile.
 This adds to the credibility of your company on LinkedIn.
-It also allows your employees and partners to share their pride about working with you.
+It also allows your employees and partners to share their pride in working with you.
 When they add this new company page to their personal LinkedIn profile, they will be prompted to share this information with their network which will allow your company to gain more exposure on LinkedIn.

 If you are the owner or your company, you will be able to control the information about your company on LinkedIn.
-When you don’t setup a company page on LinkedIn, you run the risk of someone else claiming your company on LinkedIn and including incomplete information.
+When you don’t set up a company page on LinkedIn, you run the risk of someone else claiming your company on LinkedIn and including incomplete information.
 For instance, a new employee may be able to create a company page and insert information that isn’t within your specific guidelines.
 Therefore, it’s important that you set the information before someone else does.

 Recent Improvements To Company Pages

 Since Microsoft purchased LinkedIn, they have been slowly making improvements to the platform.
-One of these improvements include the company page.
+One of these improvements is the company page.
 A few of my favorite items on these company pages include the addition of a tagline, a button to visit the company website, and being able to add up to three hashtags to your company page.

 When I look at someone’s LinkedIn profile, I will find their company links because I want to know more about the company they work for.
-Having a tagline and button up front will allow me to find out more information about their company fast.
+Having a tagline and button upfront will allow me to find out more information about their company fast.
 In the old company page layout, you had to dig into the profile to find the link to their company website.
-This is important because there is not easy way to add a link to your website on your personal LinkedIn profile.
+This is important because there is no easy way to add a link to your website on your personal LinkedIn profile.

-This is a reason why having an established company page on LinkedIn make sense.
+This is a reason why having an established company page on LinkedIn makes sense.
 Since you can’t have a link to your company website on your personal profile (you can add the text of a link to your website on your profile, but it does not activate the link), then set it up on your company page so that a person can click through to your website quickly.